you3quan2/youquan-blog/_posts/2020-04-11-create-database-aspnet-web.md

    - password (*nvarchar(MAX)*)
    - role_id (*int*)
   ![]({{ site.baseurl }}/images/blog6_usertable.png)

-  Once we have create these columns, click on **Update** to update the changes we made.
+  Once we have created these columns, click on **Update** to update the changes we made.

 1. By following the guidance provided above, create the *Role* table which has the following columns:
    - role_id (*int*)